Khanty-Mansi Autonomous Okrug: Ethnic groups

-The Indigenous population (Khanty, Mansi, Komi, and Nenets) is only 2.8% of the total population in the Khanty-Mansi Autonomous Okrug.
-The exploitation of natural gas in Khanty-Mansi Autonomous Okrug has attracted immigrants from all over the former Soviet Union.
-The 2021 Census counted 17 ethnic groups of more than five thousand persons each.
+The indigenous population (Khanty, Nenets, Mansi and Komi) summons to only 2.8% of the total population in the okrug.
+The exploitation of natural gas in the region has attracted immigrants from all over the former Soviet Union.
+The 2021 Census counted 17 ethnic groups of more than five thousand people each.
 The ethnic composition is as follows:

 Population of Khanty-Mansi Autonomous Okrug: